ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 ---

-76. You are designing a CNN which has a single BN layer.
+Q. You are designing a CNN which has a single BN layer.
 Which of the following core CNN designs are valid?
 Choose all the options that apply:
 1. CONV→act→BN→Dropout→...
 2. CONV→act→Dropout→BN→...
 3. CONV→BN→act→Dropout→...
 4. BN→CONV→act→Dropout→...
 5. CONV→Dropout→BN→act→...
 6. Dropout→CONV→BN→act→...

 <details><summary><b>Answer</b></summary>